sajjanjyothi/httpserver/README.md

-This is an asynchronouse webserver using async package in cpp (C++17)
+This is an asynchronous webserver using async package in cpp (C++17)

 Compilation
 ================